AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 >title="Add audience from Databricks Delta Share"
 >abstract="Connect a Databricks Delta Share to source your audience data.
 Follow the steps outlined in Experience League to configure your share and grant Adobe access."

 Provide the details required to allow Collaboration to access your [!DNL Delta Share].
+Enter the provider, share, schema, and table details from your [!DNL Databricks Delta Share].
+The required membership table must be available in the shared schema.
+If you use a metadata table, it must also be available in the same shared schema.
-After entering the required information, select **[!UICONTROL Next]**.
+After entering the required information, select **[!UICONTROL Connect]**.

 Collaboration validates the share and mounts it in Adobe's workspace.
 This step may take up to one minute.
 A progress indicator appears while the connection is established.